-Also starring are Tony and Emmy Award winner Pierce (Curtains, Spamalot, "Frasier"), Genevieve Angelson ("Army Wives"), Shalita Grant (The Merchant of Venice at Shakespeare in the Park) and Billy Magnussen (The Ritz, "Boardwalk Empire").
+Also starring are Tony and Emmy Award winner Pierce ( Curtains, Spamalot, "Frasier"), Genevieve Angelson ("Army Wives"), Shalita Grant ( The Merchant of Venice at Shakespeare in the Park) and Billy Magnussen ( The Ritz, "Boardwalk Empire").

+"My play is not a Chekhov parody," Durang told Playbill in a recent interview.
+"I've been saying that I take Chekhov scenes and characters and put them into a blender.
+It's my hope you don't have to know Chekhov super-well to enjoy it."
+Read more here.
 Here's how LCT bills the modern-day, Bucks County, PA-set play: "Vanya (Pierce) and his stepsister Sonia (Nielsen) have lived their entire lives in their family’s farmhouse.
 While they stayed home to take care of their ailing parents, their sister Masha (Weaver) has been gallivanting around the world as a successful actress and movie star, leaving Vanya and Sonia to feel trapped and regretful.
 Their soothsayer/cleaning woman Cassandra (Grant) keeps warning them about terrible things in the future, which include a sudden visit from Masha and her twenty-something boy toy Spike (Magnussen)."

 The play is produced by Lincoln Center Theater in association with the McCarter Theatre, where it was commissioned.